-Attorney Emeritus Dan O’Connor is the father of Mary Ellen O'Connor, the founder of O’Connor Law PLLC.
+Daniel A. O'Connor, Attorney Emeritus, is the father of Mary Ellen O'Connor.
 Like Mary Ellen, he views the practice of law as a way to help those in need.

 Dan spent the majority of his career as a practicing attorney in the Bronx.
 Finally, at 89, he decided it was time to retire.
-He handled everything from criminal defense to car accident and personal injury cases.
-For much of his career, he owned a solo practice.
-However, he also briefly had a political appointment to a job in the state unemployment insurance office in New York City.
-In addition, he served as a judge's law secretary.
+He handled everything from criminal defense to car accidents, construction site injuries, and wills and estates.
+For much of his career, he owned a solo practice in the Bronx.
+However, he also had the opportunity to serve as an administrative law judge in the state unemployment insurance office in New York City.
+In addition, he served as a judge's law secretary in Bronx Supreme Court.

 The family's approach to achieving the American Dream paid off.
 Dan and two of his brothers served in World War II.
 Dan is a disabled World War II who Honorable served our country.
 His most interesting assignment was serving as a guard at the Nuremberg Trials.
 After leaving the military, Dan followed his older brother into law school.
 However, Dan likes to joke that the ultimate sign of success for a South Bronx Irish family of his generation would have been to have their sons become firemen or cops.

 Dan raised his children to have the same strong work ethic his parents instilled in him.
 He encouraged them to follow their own passions, but his pinnacle moment as a parent was to watch his daughter in the Courtroom.
 He's incredibly proud of Mary Ellen's success as an attorney.

 In retirement, Dan keeps busy by saying his prayers, attending church services, reading, and spending time with his family.
 In addition, he enjoys going to St. Brendan's on 206th St and Perry Ave in the Bronx for mass and seeing how the old neighborhood has changed.